livingspeedbump/gpon_case/README.rst

 In Progress:

+   10/18  - Prototype V 1.5 arrived and was mostly ready for production.
+Proposed changes will be in the Wiki under the Production 1.0 page.

    9/27 - Currently finalizing the GRID Fiber logo and branding.
 GRID Fiber logo is ready to get approval from CEO.

    10/3 - Manufacturing files from Polycase approved, awaiting manufacturing and shipping from vendor.